ibm-cloud-docs/AnalyticsEngine/whitelisting-access.md

 ### Updating IP ranges in the allowlist

 You can add or delete IP ranges to and from the allowlist of an {{site.data.keyword.iae_full_notm}} instance by invoking the `PATCH` operation on the `private_endpoint_allowlist` endpoint of the {{site.data.keyword.iae_full_notm}} cluster management API.

-Note that the endpoint `private_endpoint_whitelist` is deprecated.
-The examples in this topic all use the new endpoint `private_endpoint_allowlist`.

 For example, if you created your service instance in the `US-South` {{site.data.keyword.Bluemix_notm}} region, enter:
 ```sh